santik/adidas-producer-consumer/README.md

 Database adapter can be easily replaced as well as repository implementation.

 For monitoring Redis cluster [RDBTools](https://rdbtools.com)  can be used.

+For saving data to the database retry mechanism was set up.

 ### Dependencies
 The full dependency list can be seen in [producer pom.xml](https://github.com/santik/adidas-producer-consumer/blob/master/producer/pom.xml)  and [subscriber pom.xml](https://github.com/santik/adidas-producer-consumer/blob/master/subscriber/pom.xml)